raycre8-g/dukascopy/README.md

 ## Installation

 **dukascopy** requires python 3.5 and request 2.0.1.
-It can be installed using `pip` as follows:
+It can be installed using `python setup.py install` after downloading the source code.

 ```
-pip install dukascopy
+python setup.py install
 ```

 ## Usage